andrewsunglaekim/advanced_git_workshop/readme.md

 1. Use `git reflog` to find the gitrevision(eg. `HEAD@{2}` or `master@{1}`) or commit sha that you need to get back to prior to the reset done earlier in the workshop.
 2. Once on that commit, checkout to a new branch(call it whatever you'd like)

+> At this point, you're browser should be red again.

 ## [Git revert](https://www.atlassian.com/git/tutorials/undoing-changes/git-revert)

 Another way to "change history" is by not changing a commit but instead adding a new commit using `git revert`. `git revert` takes a specified commit and rolls back the changes made from that commit.
 Then has us stage changes to continue the revert. `git revert` simply creates a new commit that is the opposite of an existing commit.: